 It is proposed to undertake a minimum of one visit per month during each survey year.
 During each visit, searches will be undertaken at each operating turbine location by a team of two surveyors.
-A square plot measuring 130m x 130m with the turbine at the middle at each turbine location will be the subject of target searches for bird casualties.
-Searches will incorporate the use of transects spaced at
+A plot measuring 130m x 130m from the centre of each turbine location will be the subject of target searches for bird casualties.
+Searches will incorporate the use of transects spaced at 10m intervals apart with the observer covering 5m on either side for each transect.
+Locations and coordinates of transect routes will be confirmed using a portable GPS recording device.
+Recording sheets will be used to document bird carcasses encountered in the field.